FredKSchott/snowpack/docs/tutorials/react.md

 At this point you have the basics and have a great starter for any React project.
 But if you compare with the official [Snowpack React template](https://github.com/snowpackjs/snowpack/tree/main/create-snowpack-app/app-template-react) you'll notice it has some other developer tools you might find useful:

-- [Prettier](https://prettier.io/)—a popular code formatter
+- [Prettier](https://prettier.io/) — a popular code formatter

-- [Tests](/guides/testing)—Snowpack supports any popular JavaScript testing framework
+- [Tests](/guides/testing) — Snowpack supports any popular JavaScript testing framework

-- [`@snowpack/plugin-dotenv`](https://github.com/snowpackjs/snowpack/tree/main/plugins/plugin-dotenv)—Use `dotenv` in your Snowpack.
+- [`@snowpack/plugin-dotenv`](https://github.com/snowpackjs/snowpack/tree/main/plugins/plugin-dotenv) — Use `dotenv` in your Snowpack.
 This is useful for environment specific variables

 If you'd like to use Typescript with Snowpack and React, check out the [Snowpack React Typescript](https://github.com/snowpackjs/snowpack/tree/main/create-snowpack-app/app-template-react-typescript) starter.